 At David W. Smith II PLLC, you can turn to a highly-experienced legal professional in David Smith who provides limited scope representation, such as drafting pleadings and preparing you for your court appearances.
 These pleadings can involve any of his areas of practice or other legal areas.
-For business owners, this can include collections, contracts, and evictions.
-For others, it can include matters involving divorce and family law, estate planning or administration, LGBT matters, and expungements of criminal records.
+It can include matters involving divorce and family law, estate planning or administration, LGBT matters, and expungements of criminal records.

 David can save you time, money, and stress by preparing your pleadings and legal documents and helping to ensure that you are ready when representing yourself in court.